On Period Relations for Automorphic L-functions I: Period relations

-This is the bottom resp.\ top degree of Lie algebra cohomology for non-degenerate cohomological representations of $G(\RR)$.
-As the cohomology of $A_{\lieq}^\circ(\mu)$ in the degree $d$ is one-dimensional, the standard descent argument \cite[Proposition 1.1]{januszewskipreprint} together with the Homological Base Change Theorem in loc.\ cit.\ shows that we have a natural isomorphism of $\pi_0(L_{(1)})$-modules
+This is the bottom degree of Lie algebra cohomology for non-degenerate cohomological representations of $G(\RR)$.
+Since the cohomology of $A_{\lieq}^\circ(\mu)$ in the degree $d$ is one-dimensional, the standard descent argument \cite[Proposition 1.1]{januszewski2017} together with the Homological Base Change Theorem in loc.\ cit.\ shows that we have a natural isomorphism of $\pi_0(L)$-modules

 Applying the same restriction of scalars argument again, we see that